OpenHFT/Chronicle-Map/README.md

 - Strings - for good performance.
 - implements Serializable
 - implements Externalizable ( with a public default constructor )
-- Implements our custom interface BytesMarshallable ( with a public default constructor ) - use this for best performance.
+- implements our custom interface BytesMarshallable ( with a public default constructor ) - use this for best performance.

 or value objects that are created through, a directClass interface, for example :
 ``` java